Skip to content

 .describe('Deploy infrastructure to the target environment')

-.withEnum('env', ['staging', 'production'] as const, 'Target environment')
+.withEnum('env', ['staging', 'production'] as const, 'Target')

 .handle(async function* (input, ctx) {